HomeArticlesHow ToHow to Calculate Date/Time Differences

 Step 6: Calculate Time Duration in Hours and Minutes

-Example: A shift from 10:00 PM to 6:00 AM — 6:00 AM is 360 minutes since midnight; 10:00 PM is 1,320 minutes since midnight.
+Example: A shift from 10:00 PM to 6:00 AM.
+6:00 AM is 360 minutes since midnight; 10:00 PM is 1,320 minutes since midnight.
 Since 360 is smaller, add 1,440: 360 + 1,440 = 1,800.
-Then 1,800 − 1,320 = 480 minutes = 8 hours.
-Use the Time Duration Calculator to handle the midnight rollover automatically.
+Then 1,800 − 1,320 = 480 minutes, or 8 hours.
+The Time Duration Calculator handles the midnight rollover on its own.

 Step 7: Double-Check Inclusive vs. Exclusive Counting

 Confirm whether your use case needs the start or end date counted as a full day.
-A hotel stay from check-in on the 1st to check-out on the 4th is 3 nights (exclusive of the end date), while a rental agreement "from the 1st through the 4th" might be intended as 4 inclusive days.
+A hotel stay from check-in on the 1st to check-out on the 4th is 3 nights (exclusive of the end date), while a rental agreement "from the 1st through the 4th" might mean 4 inclusive days.
 Add 1 to your calculated difference if you need an inclusive count and your tool returned an exclusive one.

 Common Mistakes to Avoid